Compare New York Health Benefit Exchange Plans

 Individuals: What you need to know about the Affordable Care Act

-1. You will be required to have health insurance
+1. You are required to have health insurance

-Starting on Jan.
-1, 2014 every citizen and permanent United States resident will need to have health insurance or pay a penalty.
+Every citizen and permanent United States resident needs to have health insurance or they face paying a penalty.
 This can be insurance through your place of employment, insurance from your spouse’s workplace, a plan purchased at the state health insurance exchange, or coverage through a government assistance program like Medicare or Medicaid.

-The penalty for not having health insurance next year will be $95 for individuals or 1 percent of your income, whichever is greater.
+The penalty for not having health insurance in 2014 will be $95 for individuals or 1 percent of your income, whichever is greater.
 In 2015 that penalty increases to $325 or 2 percent of income, and in 2016 it goes up again to $695 or 2.5 percent of taxable income.
 After 2016, the penalty increase will be tied in annually to the cost of living adjustment.

-2. There will be four levels of insurance plans to choose from at the New York Health Benefits Exchange
+2. The four levels of insurance plans to chose from at the New York Health Benefits Exchange

-At the New York Health Benefits Exchange you’ll have the option to choose from four tiers of health insurance plans:
+At the New York Health Benefits Exchange, you have the option to choose from four tiers of health insurance plans:

 - Bronze level – 60 percent coverage

 Each level offers different premiums covering different levels of medical expenses.
 For example, the Bronze level plans has a lower premium than the Silver level plans, but the Bronze plans has higher out of pocket costs.
 The consumer makes up for those other costs through deductibles, co-pays, and/or coinsurance.

 For each tier there is a limit on out-of-pocket spending that’s equal to the Health Savings Account (HSA) current law limit ($3,250 for an individual and$6,450 for a family in 2014).

 If your annual income falls somewhere between 100 and 400 percent of the federal poverty line, then there will be an even lower cap on out of pocket expenses.